cube3power/atsd/administration/restarting.md

 Verify that no HBase processes are running with `jps`.

-Remove the Zookeper data directory.
+Remove the Zookeeper data directory.

 ```
 rm -rf /opt/atsd/hbase/zookeeper